valerio-oliveira/dataops-trail/README.md

 ## Presentation

 This project consists in a high availability cluster running on two AWS Regions.
-I have chose to use non native tools in order to reduce coupling among project and Cloud provider.
+I have chose to use non cloud native tools in order to reduce coupling among project and cloud provider.

-The infrastructure was provisioned with Terraform 1.1.5, whereas the the software layer was deployed using Ansible v.
+The infrastructure was provisioned with Terraform 1.1.5, whereas the software layer was deployed using Ansible v.
 2.12.1.

 The Web application was built into a Docker image with Docker v.
-20.10.12 and is available on Dockerhub, from where the playbook gets it.
+20.10.12 and is available on Docker hub, from where the playbook gets it.

 Moreover, this project is divided into tree subprojects: